 • the terms and conditions of tenders for construction works which, by virtue of their scale, specific financing characteristics, location or technical characteristics, entail specific risks of a technical, legal, financial or other nature.
-The thresholds for automatic, prior review and vetting by the Risk Committee are defined in the general guidelines.
+The thresholds for automatic prior review and vetting by the Risk Committee are defined in the general guidelines.
 They apply to the entire project, taking all works packages together, irrespective of the Group's share in the project or the manner in which contracts are awarded (call for tenders, direct contracts, etc.);

-all transactions relating to property development, public-private partnerships (PPPs), concession operations or long-term commitments, including all associated financing, whether in France or elsewhere.
+• all transactions relating to property development, public-private partnerships (PPPs), concession operations or long-term commitments, including all associated financing, whether in France or elsewhere.

-For construction contracts, thresholds below those necessitating a review by the Risk Committee require that an information sheet be sent to VINCI's Executive Management, which may convene a Risk Committee meeting as needed.
-Submission of a project to the Risk Committee formalises the commitment made by the manager of the subsidiary to his or her superiors as to the expected results.
+Thresholds below those necessitating a review by the Risk Committee require that an information sheet be sent to VINCI's Executive Management.
+A Risk Committee meeting may be convened, as needed.